 Just a few miles from soaring cliffs and wide sandy surfing beaches, this lodge is ideally situated for enjoying the county's popular coastline pretty villages and national parks.

-There is a sofa-bed in the lounge enabling 5 persons to sleep in comfort.
+There is a sofa-bed in the lounge enabling a fifth person to sleep.

 |Nearest beach||Hartland Quay 8 km|